fonamental/academic-kickstart/content/authors/ruiz/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a PhD student in Patrick Keeling's lab.
-I'm studying the evolution of parasitism in apicomplexans using single-cell transcriptomics.
+bio: Iñaki Ruiz-Trillo is an ICREA Research Professor at the Institut de Biologia Evolutiva (CSIC-UPF) in Barcelona.
+His current research interests include the origin of multicellular animals, the evolution of eukaryotes and complex life forms, and the understanding of eukaryotic diversity.

 # interests:
 # - Artificial Intelligence